JPeer264/node-current-git-branch/README.md

 const branchName = require('current-git-branch');

-branchName(); // false or branch name of process.cwd() branchName('any/git/repo'); // false or branch name of the directory 'any/git/repo'
+branchName(); // false or branch name of process.cwd() branchName({ altPath: 'any/git/repo' }); // false or branch name of the directory 'any/git/repo' branchName({ altPath: 'any/git/repo', branchOptions: [ "--no-color" ] }); // alternatively, you may pass git-branch command options, either as a string or an array
 ```

 ## LICENSE